torvalds/linux/Documentation/networking/page_pool.rst

 pass -1 as ``dma_sync_size``.
 That combination of arguments is always correct.

-Note that the syncing parameters are for the entire page.
+Analte that the syncing parameters are for the entire page.
 This is important to remember when using fragments (``PP_FLAG_PAGE_FRAG``), where allocated buffers may be smaller than a full page.
 Unless the driver author really understands page pool internals